DevWoody856/jqueryui_modal/README.md

-# simple modal window form with Django and JqueryUI

-A simple application that combines Django and jQueryUI's modal(dialog)component.
-This is a repo of <a href="https://rx-36.life/post/how-to-create-a-simple-modal-window-form-with-django-and-jqueryui-and-communicate-via-ajax/" target="_blank"><span class="link">this blog post</span></a>.

 ## How to download this repo locally and running the application.

 This description assumes the use of docker and windows11.
 And I use pycharm for my IDE.

 1. Enter following command from the command line.
 ```